nsingla20/InfoSec101/Assignments/picoCTF.md

  1. comment in **html**  file
  2. comment in **css** file
  3. comment in js shows about controling index which relates to **robots.txt** file.
-So get **robots.txt** using a **GET** request which somes next hint :<br /> `I think this is an apache server... can you Access the next flag?`
+So get **robots.txt** using a **GET** request which somes next hint :<br /> I think this is an apache server... can you Access the next flag?
  4. apache server have **.htaccess** file.
 So, get it by **GET** request which gives next hint :<br />`I love making websites on my Mac, I can Store a lot of information there.`
  5. What stands out the most about that hint is the capitalized "Store".
-In Macs, a [`.DS_Store`  file](https://en.wikipedia.org/wiki/.DS_Store) stores the configurations for how the desktop looks (eg. icon location, etc.) Changing `.htacess` with `.DS_Store` got the full flag.
+In Macs, a `.DS_Store`  file stores the configurations for how the desktop looks (eg. icon location, etc.) Changing `.htacess` with `.DS_Store` got the full flag.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1NzM4NzYxOCwtNDE1OTQzMTIyLDYxNj
+eyJoaXN0b3J5IjpbMTY0MTAxMDExMywtNDE1OTQzMTIyLDYxNj
 EzNjg3MSwxODc1NDQ5MTcwLDkyNTIwNzc3MywxNTc1MTY5OTI2
 XX0=
 -->